Native Plant Sales

 But fall is a great planting time for plants that are meant to be part of rich, diverse, living landscape that supports life: native perennial herbaceous plants, grasses, vines, and trees and shrubs.

-Of course, this plant sale is a major fundraiser, enabling HGCNY to pay our monthly speakers and to fund our free newsletter.
+Of course, this plant sale is a major fundraiser, enabling HGCNY to pay our winter presentations and to fund our free newsletter.
 But our primary purpose is to get native plants planted in CNY landscapes, previously difficult to do since there are very few local nurseries that have native plants.
 Fortunately, this is changing and we welcome an increasing number of new native plant nurseries!

 So another purpose of our sale is to support true native plant nurseries in the general CNY region.
 Since many of these may be too far for some people to travel to buy just a few plants, so we bring them here to Syracuse on consignment.
 We’ve had great partnerships, beneficial to HGCNY, to the nurseries, and to the wildlife that depends on native plants.